Weekend curfew becomes effective across Turkey

 A Turkey-wide weekend curfew became effective on Friday as part of measures to stem a new coronavirus wave.

-The weekend-long curfew in the country began on Friday at 9 p.m. and will end on Monday 5 a.m. local time.
+The weekend-long curfew in the country began on Friday at 9 p.m. and will end on Monday at 5 a.m. local time.

 Turkish President Recep Tayyip Erdogan in late November announced new restrictions, including a curfew on weeknights and a full weekend curfew.